klack/klack.cloud/README.md

 - [Add a Loki connection](https://grafana.klack.internal:4443/connections/datasources/loki) to Grafana
   Click "Add new data source" at the upper right
   Fill in `http://loki:3100` for URL and then click "Save & test" at the bottom.
-- Click on the menu button on the right
+- Click on the menu button on the left
   Choose Explore
   Where it says "Select label", choose "stack"
   Where it says "Select value", choose "klack.cloud"